Luis Jara

-Luis Alberto Jara Cantillana (born in Santiago, Chile, on October 25, 1965), or simply known as Lucho Jara, is a Chilean singer, television host and former actor.
-He has participated in the teleseries De cara al mañana playing as Juan José "El Turco" Aguad, and Los títeres from Canal 13, as Pato.
+Luis Alberto Jara Cantillana (October 25, 1965), also known as Lucho Jara, is a Chilean singer, television host and former actor.
+He had acting roles in the teleseries De cara al mañana (1982) and Los títeres (1984).

 Biography

-Son of Luis Jara Vergara and Alba Rosa Cantillana, his road to the TV began when he participated in the show Sabados Gigantes', in a section named "El Clan Infantil", where take part singers, actors and dancers.
+Son of Luis Jara Vergara and Alba Rosa Cantillana, his road to the TV began when he participated in the "Clan Infantil" section of Chilean varieté TV show the show Sábados Gigantes.

 Later, he participated as actor in the soap opera De cara al mañana from Televisión Nacional de Chile in 1982; after that would come his participation in the successful teleserie Los títeres from Canal 13 in 1984.
-In 1985, he won a festival in the stellar TV show Martes 13 with the song Ámame.
-To this success, adds the song Me hace falta, with which he gets the second place in the Viña del Mar International Song Festival in 1986.
+In 1985, he won a festival in the stellar TV show Martes 13 with the song "Ámame".
+To this success, adds the song "Me hace falta", with which he gets the second place in the Viña del Mar International Song Festival in 1986.
 This some year he records his first album Ámame.

 Successively, followed by the Otra vez de cero (1988) and Inevitable (1990).
 Later, he would add to the repertoire for to make his first recital, Concierto de Antología.
-The album Un Golpe de Suerte 1992 shows a mature, trusted artist, competent for to perform a high quality and sizable show, with which he walks Chile.
+The album Un Golpe de Suerte (1992) shows a mature, trusted artist, competent for to perform a high quality and sizable show, with which he tours through the country.

 In 1995, he starts as TV host in Chilevisión, with the show ¿Cuánto vale el show?.
-Because to be considered as "TV promise".
-Jara makes two stellars TV show in the channel, too: De aquí no sale and Calor humano, enduring in Chilevisión to December 2002.
+Since he was alreadt considered a "TV promise", Jara hosts two prime time TV shows in the network: De aquí no sale and Calor humano, working in Chilevisión until December 2002.

-To Un Golpe de Suerte was followed by the production Emociones, that includes a heartfelt tribute to his father (deceased on October 25, 1992), next to the pianist Raúl Di Blasio.
-Two years later he published Para que no me olvides and in 1998 Lo Nuestro Ayer y Hoy.
+Un Golpe de Suerte was followed by his album Emociones, that includes a heartfelt tribute to his father (deceased on October 25, 1992), next to the pianist Raúl Di Blasio.
+Two years later he released Para que no me olvides, and in 1998 Lo Nuestro Ayer y Hoy.